nvim-treesitter/nvim-treesitter/README.md

-Provides "go to definition" for the symbol under the cursor, and lists the definitions from the current file.
+Provides "go to definition" for the symbol under the cursor, and lists the definitions from the current file. goto_next_usage/goto_previous_usage go to the next usage of the identifier under the cursor.

 ```lua
 lua <<EOF